MarcoLodini/windows365/Windows365/enterprise/windows-365-boot-guide.md

 # Guided scenario - deploy Windows 365 Boot to physical devices

-By following this guided scenario, you can deploy [Windows 365 Boot](windows-365-boot-overview.md) to shared Windows 11 Pro physical devices.
+By following this guided scenario, you can deploy [Windows 365 Boot](windows-365-boot-overview.md) to shared Windows 11 Pro or Enterprise physical devices.
 Windows 365 Boot lets physical device users sign in directly to their Cloud PCs, without signing in to their physical devices.

 This guide steps you through defining: